Giannis Antetokounmpo: Personal life

 Antetokounmpo has two older brothers, Francis (Greek name Andreas) and Thanasis, as well as two younger brothers, Kostas and Alex.
 Antetokounmpo is a Christian and was raised in the Greek Orthodox Church.
 He was baptized in the Greek Orthodox Church along with his brother Alex on October 28, 2012.

 Following their son and brother, the entire Antetokounmpo family, except for Francis and Thanasis, moved from Athens to Milwaukee in early 2014.
 In July 2016, Giannis and Thanasis began their mandatory military service in Greece.
 The two brothers served a reduced three-month military service, as prescribed for Greek citizens who are permanent overseas residents.

 Thanasis made his NBA debut with the New York Knicks after being drafted by the organization with the 51st overall pick in the 2014 NBA draft.
-He is now with the Milwaukee Bucks.
+After playing for Andorra during the 2016–17 season and the Greek EuroLeague powerhouse Panathinaikos for the next two seasons, he signed with the Milwaukee Bucks on July 16, 2019.
 Antetokounmpo's younger brother, Kostas, played college basketball for Dayton before being selected with the last pick in the 2018 NBA draft.
 He went on to win the 2020 NBA Championship with the Los Angeles Lakers.
-In 2021, Kostas signed with ASVEL Basket, part of the French Betclic Élite and the Euroleague.
+In 2021, Kostas signed with ASVEL Basket, part of the French Betclic Élite and the EuroLeague.
+Kostas currently plays for Olympiacos in Greece.
 Their youngest brother, Alex, played high school basketball in the US before becoming a professional basketball player.